Nolan Jones Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Dodgers has a collective 8.7 K/9, which ranks 15th in MLB.

-- The Dodgers have the 18th-ranked team ERA across all league pitching staffs (4.34).
+- The Dodgers' 4.31 team ERA ranks 17th among all MLB pitching staffs.

-- Gonsolin gets the start for the Dodgers, his 19th of the season.
-He is 7-4 with a 4.42 ERA and 74 strikeouts in 93 2/3 innings pitched.
+- The Dodgers will send Urias (9-6) to the mound to make his 18th start of the season as he looks for his 10th win.
+He is 9-6 with a 4.39 ERA and 87 strikeouts through 92 1/3 innings pitched.

-- His last appearance came on Monday against the San Diego Padres, when the righty threw six innings, surrendering six earned runs while allowing nine hits.
+- The lefty last appeared on Wednesday against the Arizona Diamondbacks, when he went six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.